 Donate a public artwork to the city

-Want to donate an artwork to the city and see your work exhibited on public property?
+Would you like to donate a work of art or fund a new work of public art for the city?
 Learn about the selection and acquisition process overseen by the Bureau d’art public.

 Presentation